Tailoring Mixup to Data for Calibration: Introduction

-The process of mixup as a data augmentation during training can be roughly separated in three phases: (i) selecting \pavlo{tuples (most often pairs)} of points to mix together, (ii) sampling coefficients that will govern the interpolation to generate synthetic points, (iii) applying a specific interpolation procedure between the points weighted by the coefficients sampled.
-Methods in the literature have mainly focused on the first and third phases, \emph{i.e.} the \emph{process of sampling points to mix} through predefined criteria \citep{hwang2022selecmix, yao2022c, yao2022improving, palakkadavath2022improving, teney2023selective} and on the \emph{interpolation itself}, by applying sophisticated and application-specific functions \citep{DBLP:conf/iccv/YunHCOYC19,DBLP:conf/bmvc/FranchiBHHBBY21,venkataramanan_alignmixup_2022,kan2023r}.
-On the other hand, these interpolation coefficients, when they exist, are always sampled from \emph{the same distribution} throughout training.
-Recent works have shown that mixing different points can result in arbitrarily incorrect labels especially in regression tasks \citep{yao2022c}, while mixing similar points helps in diversity \citep{chawla2002smote, dablain2022deepsmote}.
-However, the actual similarity between points is only considered through the \emph{selection process}, \pavlo{and consequently} these approaches generally suffer from three downsides: (i) they are inefficient, since the data used to mix are sampled from the full training set leading to memory constraints, and the sampling rates have to be computed beforehand; (ii) they reduce diversity in the generated data by restricting the pairs allowed to be mixed; (iii) it is difficult to apply the same approach between different tasks, such as classification and regression.
-In this work, we aim to provide an \emph{efficient} and \emph{flexible} framework for \emph{taking similarity into account} when interpolating points without losing in \emph{diversity}.
-Notably, we argue that similarity should influence the \emph{interpolation coefficients} rather than the \emph{selection process}.
-A high similarity should result in strong interpolation, while a low similarity should lead to almost no changes. \cref{fig:sim_mixup} illustrates the different ways to take into account similarity between points in Mixup. \\ Our contributions towards this goal are the following: \begin{itemize} \item We define \emph{warping functions} to change the underlying distributions used for sampling \emph{interpolation coefficients}.
-This defines a general framework that allows to disentangle inputs and labels when mixing, and spans several variants of mixup. \item We propose to then apply a \emph{similarity kernel} that takes into account the distance between points to select a parameter for the warping function tailored to each pair of points to mix, governing its shape and strength.
-This tailored function warps the interpolation coefficients to make them stronger for similar points and weaker otherwise. \item We show that our \emph{Kernel Warping Mixup} is general enough to be applied in classification as well as regression tasks, improves both \emph{performance} and \emph{calibration} while being an efficient data augmentation procedure.
-Our method is competitive with state-of-the-art approach and requires fewer computations. \end{itemize}
+The process of Mixup as a data augmentation during training can be roughly separated in three phases: (i) selecting tuples (most often pairs) of points to mix together, (ii) sampling coefficients that will govern the interpolation to generate synthetic points, (iii) applying a specific interpolation procedure between the points weighted by the coefficients sampled.
+Methods in the literature have mainly focused on the first and third phases, \emph{i.e.}, the process of sampling points to mix through predefined criteria \citep{hwang2022selecmix, yao2022c, yao2022improving, palakkadavath2022improving, teney2023selective} and on the interpolation itself, by applying sophisticated and application-specific functions \citep{DBLP:conf/iccv/YunHCOYC19,DBLP:conf/bmvc/FranchiBHHBBY21,venkataramanan_alignmixup_2022,kan2023r}.
+On the other hand, these \emph{interpolation coefficients}, when they exist, are always sampled from the same distribution throughout training.
+Recent works have shown that mixing carelessly different points can result in \emph{manifold intrusions}, i.e. mixed examples colliding with other real data manifolds \citep{guo2019mixup, DBLP:conf/eusipco/BaenaDG22, chidambaram2021towards}, or \emph{label noise}, i.e. mixed labels differing from ground-truth assignments, which can hurt generalization \citep{yao2022c,liu2023overtraining}, while mixing similar points helps in diversity \citep{chawla2002smote, dablain2022deepsmote}.
+Furthermore, several previous work have highlighted a trade-off between good predictive performance and calibration in Mixup \citep{thulasidasan2019mixup,pinto2022RegMixup,wang2023pitfall}.